Skip to contents

 where 𝐗\boldsymbol{X} is a T×KT \times K design matrix of KK different covariates describing the characteristics of samples on days 1 to TT, and η=(η1,η2,,ηK)\eta = (\eta_1, \eta_2, \dots, \eta_K) is a vector of coefficients which estimate the association of the sample covariates with the concentration.
 We place independent normal priors on η1,η2,,ηK\eta_1, \eta_2, \dots, \eta_K.

-Note that if on some days no samples were taken, the corresponding row of the design matrix 𝐗\boldsymbol{X} can be filled with arbitrary values, since they will not contribute to the likelihood.
+Note that if on some days no samples were taken, the corresponding row of the sample effects design matrix 𝐗\boldsymbol{X} can be filled with arbitrary values, since they will not contribute to the likelihood.
+To estimate weekday effects, EpiSewer provides a function vignette("sample_effects_estimate_weekday") that automatically creates a design matrix for the day of the week.

 Concentration in multi-day composite samples